-Cranleigh Mead Recreation Area (owned by WBC) Tell us what is special to you about this place, or what you think could be improved.
+Tell us what is special to you about this place, or what you think could be improved.
 This can include things like recreation, the wildlife, plants and trees, somewhere quiet to sit, how it looks, personal or historic significance, events you have attended or things you are planning do there.
 Questionnaire No. Needs more to attract use for people to use for activities.
 2, Maybe put to use for the local people who live there, playground?
 3, Very important to keep.
 4, There is already quite a high density housing area, the green areas stop it from becoming like an inner city estate.
 5, Daily use for dog walkers and green space to enjoy.
 6, Dog walking.
 Encourage wildlife etc, 10, Low green spaces on this estate.
 22, We use this are to play ball games with our children and exercise our dogs on a regular basis.
 In a built up residential area green spaces like this one are important.
 23, Need for ball games etc, dog walking.
 30, Play with my grandson there on a regular basis football and walking the dogs.
 35,

-Open spaces recreation.
+Т Open spaces recreation.
 36, People again need a green space.
-37, Again, a piece of green in a developed area.
-38, Mead land is an important area to maintain and ecologically.
-40, and set for all the set of adults a 19 of a leave a server and a 40 mportant for children and adults a like to have a green space.
-42, Amenity for local residents - to build and would change the face of local areas.
+37, again, a piece of green in a developed area.
+38, And bod's as towarded and to activity and and activity.
+40 Mead land is an important area to maintain and ecologically.
+40, mportant for children and adults a like to have a green space.
+42, menity for local residents - to build and would change the face of local areas.
 47, mportant play area for children.
 56, This area adds beauty, character and some tranquillity to the neighbourhood.
 It is a place to walk and admire.
-Its recreational value would be preatly improved if the grass was cut and collected more often. greatly improved it the grass was cut and collected more often.
-58, Another important open area for both wildlife and peoples recreation.
+Its recreational value would be reatly improved if the grass was cut and collected more often.
+Teatly improved it the grass was cut and collected more often.
+58, nother important open area for both wildlife and peoples recreation.
 60, Recreation.
 62,